openstack/loci/README.md

 LOCI is considered stable.
 There are production installs of OpenStack using LOCI built images at this time.

-The project is very low-entopy with very little changing, but this is expected.
+The project is very low-entropy with very little changing, but this is expected.
 The highest traffic section of LOCI is the gates.